kontena/pharos-cluster/README.md

 ### Monitoring Ports

-The following ports serve unauthenticated monitoring/debugging information, and are either disabled, limited to localhost-only or should be restricted from external access to prevent information leaks.
+The following ports serve unauthenticated monitoring/debugging information, and are either disabled, limited to localhost-only or only expose relatively harmless information.

 | Protocol    | Port        | Service               | Hosts   | Status          | Notes
 |-------------|-------------|-----------------------|---------|-----------------|-------